ForgeRock/configsaver/README.md

    the paths to the product configurations under the repo are hard coded.
 This should be configurable.
 * The server could perform some configuration validation.
 For example, ensuring json is well formed.
 * The server could perform replacement of hard coded values with commons expressions.

+## Notes

+* gRPC limits payload size to 4MB.
+The tar files are much smaller than this limit.
+   The tar bytes can be compressed if space saving is required in the future.